djmadeira/multi-site-ftp-backup-script/readme.md

 This is the FTP login that LFTP will use to connect.

 ### PROTOCOL
-The protocol with which to connect.
-Can be anything LFTP supports.
+The protocol to use.
+Can be anything LFTP supports (ftp, sftp, etc.).

 ### HOST
-The host to connect to.
+The host to connect to, e.g. ftp.example.com:22.
 Can be anything that LFTP supports.

 ### DIR
 The directory to download on the remote FTP server.
-Example: /data/domains/example.com/public
+Example: /data/domains/example.com/public_html

 ### KEEP
-The number of backups to keep.
-How often you run the script is up to you, but the number of zips that the script should keep is configurable on a per-site basis.
+The number of gziped backups to keep.
 Set to 0 to disable zips entirely.

-With your config CSV created up, run:
+### FLAGS
+Flags to pass to LFTP's mirror command, e.g. --exclude.
+See the mirror section of [LFTP's man page](http://lftp.yar.ru/lftp-man.html)

+## Usage

     $ ./backup.sh <path/to/config.csv> <path/to/backup/folder>

-backup.sh will create all the requisite folders automatically.

 ## Changelog

+### 1.2
+* Fixed script endlessly retrying a bad connection
+* Added "FLAGS" field to allow options to be passed to the mirror command on a site-by-site basis

 ### 1.1
 * Complete rewrite